ChrisOboe/nix-stored/README.md

   reverse proxies).
 - It's written in Go so deployment is easy and performance should be very good while preventing potential security issues servers with manually managed memory can have.
-Also since there are very few
+Also since there are very few dependencies, the this of supply chain attacks is rather low.
+  (i'm looking at you node and rust software)
 - It's just a few lines of code.
 It just hosts nix stuff.
 It doesn't sign packages (which is imho wierd anyways for a server that supports uploading since i want the builder to sign the stuff, not the server).